oscanata/finalproject/README.md

 ## Development Methodology
 *Describe the methodology you'll use to organize and progress your work.*

-First, describe your plan for developing your project.
+Describe your plan for developing your project.
 This might include how you plan to use
 - Github issues to keep track of issues
 - Github pull requests to update and version control your project
 - Github projects board to track progress on tasks and milestones
-- Github actions for automated testing or deployment pipelines Please also describe you will test and evaluate your project's functionality.
+- Github actions for automated testing or deployment pipelines

+Please also describe your plan to test and evaluate your project's functionality.
-Second, please include your intermediate milestones and overall timeline (which can be adjusted as your project progresses).

-For example, each milestone should have a deadline and a set of deliverables associated with it.

-1. **Milestone 1:** [Description] - Due Date
-2. **Milestone 2:** [Description] - Due Date
-3. **Milestone 3:** [Description] - Due Date
-4. **Final Submission:** [Description] - Due Date

-Deliverables may include software components or documentation.
-Some examples are:
-- Source code with comments
-- Unit tests covering critical functionality
-- Documentation for setup and deployment
-- Progress reports (bi-weekly)
-- Final report detailing the project's scope, challenges encountered, and final outcomes
-- User manual or guide

 ## Potential Challenges and Roadblocks
 *Identify any potential challenges or roadblocks you anticipate facing during the development of your project.
 For each challenge, propose strategies or solutions you might use to overcome them, which may include getting help from the TAs/instructor.
 This could include technical hurdles or learning new technologies.*